 Bikes, Scooters and Roller Blades

 Absolutely no bike riding, scooters, or roller blading on school grounds during school hours.
 Please walk as soon as you get to the school yard.

 Most of our field trips are walking trips to nearby areas of interest.
 You are usually informed ahead of time about these.
 When we take a bus or car field trip away from the school, we request a permission slip to be sent back to the school.
-Students earn the right to go on field trips by consistently showing respect, courtesy and responsibility.
+Students earn the right to go on field trips by consistently showing respect, safety and responsibility.
 Some field trips require a financial contribution from parents.
 No student is deprived of attending a curricular field trip due to an inability to pay.
 Please advise your child’s teacher or the school principal if this is a problem.
 The request will be treated in a confidential manner.

 Emergency School Closure Procedures

-“In Days” During Severe Weather
+“Inside Days” During Severe Weather

 A school day is full for young people and definite breaks in their classroom studies are very important.
 Therefore, all youngsters are encouraged to go outside during recess and before eating lunch.
 It is very important that students have the opportunity to get some fresh air, the chance to exercise and the chance to be with friends of their own choosing.